Travis Jankowski Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 18th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Royals pitching staff ranks 20th in the league.

-- The Royals' 4.82 team ERA ranks 20th among all MLB pitching staffs.
+- The Royals' 5.22 team ERA ranks 24th across all league pitching staffs.

-- Royals pitchers combine to surrender 23 total home runs at a clip of 1.4 per game (to rank 24th in baseball).
+- Royals pitchers combine to rank 24th in baseball in home runs surrendered (25 total, 1.4 per game).

-- Keller (2-1) gets the starting nod for the Royals in his fourth start of the season.
-He's put together a 2.12 ERA in 17 2/3 innings pitched, with 16 strikeouts.
+- Singer makes the start for the Royals, his fourth of the season.
+He is 1-1 with a 7.88 ERA and 15 strikeouts through 16 2/3 innings pitched.

-- In his most recent time out on Thursday, the righty threw 6 2/3 innings against the Texas Rangers, giving up one earned run while surrendering three hits.
+- His last appearance came on Saturday against the Atlanta Braves, when the right-hander threw five innings, surrendering eight earned runs while giving up 10 hits.

+- The 26-year-old has an ERA of 7.88, with 8.4 strikeouts per nine innings, in three games this season.
+Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.